PlaceholderAPI-SL/PlaceholderAPI/README.md

 (This isn't the original project but a porting from Minecraft to SCP:SL)

+## Use Expansion
+Using the placeholders of the Expansion / Plugins is a straigh forward process.
+Simply put the right placeholder format (i.e. `%player_name%`) inside whatever configuration option supports it.
+Please refer to any manuals or wikis a plugin may offer about what options support placeholders.

+And for any more detail check out the [wiki](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki)

 ## Contribute
 If you would like to contribute towards PlaceholderAPI you are free to do it.